 When a donor produces a semen sample, our staff completes a semen evaluation to determine the volume, count, motility, and other parameters.
 This data informs how the sample is best processed and frozen for your use.
 One sample is often split into multiple cryovials.

 Fairfax provides several preparations or “prep types” of the donor sperm:

 Intrauterine Insemination (IUI) is a pre-washed sample, meaning that the seminal fluid is washed out of the sperm sample; this can be a simple wash or a gradient wash that allows the lab to separate highly motile sperm from non-sperm cells and debris that is normally found in semen samples.

 - Once washed, freeze media is added to the sample and frozen.
 IUI samples are used for IUI procedures where the sperm sample is thawed and inserted through the cervix into the uterus.

 Intracervical Insemination (ICI) ICI prep is frozen after analysis and the addition of the freeze media; these samples contain seminal fluid.
 The ICI prep samples are used for insemination in which the sample is placed onto the cervix.

 - An ICI vial can be washed by your clinic to be used for an IUI procedure.

-Assisted Reproductive Techniques (ART), sometimes called In Vitro Fertilization (IVF) samples can be either IUI or ICI prepped.
+Assisted Reproductive Technology (ART), sometimes called In Vitro Fertilization (IVF) samples can be either IUI or ICI prepped.